PouyaSonej/PouyaSonej.github.io/_teaching/Project-11.md

 location: "Shiraz, Iran"
 ---

-This code gets the english subtitle and automatically translates it into given language.
+This code automatically translates English subtitles into a specified target language.

-Numbers and spaces in this code has been ignored because of potentioal errors.
+Note that numbers and spaces are excluded from translation to avoid potential errors.

-For changing the output language, change destination to your desired language.
-You can find it as "dest".
+The code provides a convenient way to translate subtitles for multilingual accessibility.
+To change the output language, modify the dest parameter to your desired language code.

 **Link to the gihub repository:**